-Updated January 01, 2019
+Updated November 20, 2019

-Reviewer Stephanie Chupein
+Medically Reviewed By: Stephanie Chupein

-What Is A Family Support Specialist?
+Who is a Family Support Specialist?

-Child Support And Maintenance
+Child Support and Maintenance

 Military Family Support Centers

-Soldier and Family Services
+Soldier and Family Services (Army)

-The Army program designed to help servicemembers and their families are called the Soldier and Family Services.
-This program offers counseling services and support groups for soldiers and their families.
+Soldier and Family Services is the Army program designed to help service members and their families.
+This program offers counseling services and support groups for this unique population.
 There, they can also find help with relocation, money management, legal assistance, and deployment services.
-Family advocacy services include groups for abuse prevention, parenting support, and help to families with special needs.
+Family advocacy services also offer groups for abuse prevention, parenting support, and help for families with special needs.

-Fleet and Family Support Center (Navy)
+Fleet and Family Support Center

 Work and Life programs help with physical, interpersonal, emotional, and logistical problems.
-Some programs address the challenges that occur when the servicemember is deployed.
+Some programs address the challenges that occur when the service member is deployed.
 Others help families make major life transitions, relocate, or find employment.
 There is also help with financial management.
 Finally, the Work and Life program helps families with Emergency Preparedness.